datalad-handbook/book/docs/usecases/RStudio_user.rst

 Max thinks a bit about it and remember what he learned before: the pdf file has been annexed and cannot be overwritten.
 Max therefore runs ``datalad unlock . -r`` and then runs the code, and it works.
-Max realise also that usinng ``datalad save . -r`` lock the files again, it does it also if there is no change in the repository (and therefore no commit made).
+Max realise also that using ``datalad save . -r`` lock the files again, it does it also if there is no change in the repository (and therefore no commit made).

 At the coffee break, Max meets Bobby and complain about the process.